ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Chicago State University Tuition Information

 Remember, the total cost of tuition isn't the final cost for attending college.
-Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make the amount you do have to pay for college feel more doable until after graduation.
+Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make theprice of collegemore manageable until you're done with college.

 International students can expect to pay 2,328 per year for tuition at Chicago State University.

-Attending an insitution where you qualify for the reduced tuition offered to state residentscan save on the cost of tuition, as well as loans and interest owed.
-Take the time to confirm your state's rules for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Choosing an insitution where you qualify for the reduced tuition offered to state residentscan save on the total cost of attending college.
+Take the time to check your state's requirements for in-state tuition.
+Each state has different requirements to qualify as in-state resident.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on the state you and your parents currently reside in.
+There may be additional requirements too, depending on the state you and your parents currently live in.

 Explore other Illinois colleges